erobl/gatsbysite/src/blog/smart-led-matrix.md

 ---
 path: "/blog/led-matrix-1"
 date: "2019-05-01"
-title: "Creating a smart LED matrix - Design and needed components"
+title: "Creating a smart LED matrix - Design and components"
 ---

 This will be the first in a series of blogposts which details how to create